libpasta/libpasta-py/README.md

 Currently, only 64-bit linux is supported through manylinux, but we are aiming to support more platforms.

-Both of the below approaches require `libcrypto` usually available through `libssl` or similar package.

 For compiling from source, [SWIG](http://www.swig.org/) is required to produce the library bindings, but these will be added pregenerated when the library has